 - 1 Green Onion, sliced (reserve a handful for garnish)

-Using a slotted spoon, scoop out cabbage, mushrooms, and tofu add to bowl.
-Ladle broth on top and garnish with green onion and Srirachoy.
+- Using a slotted spoon, scoop out cabbage, mushrooms, and tofu add to bowl.
+Ladle broth on top and garnish with green onion and Sriracha.
 Never miss noodles again.